Today, we’re talking about free financial advice and really all financial advice.

 Qualifications of the Advisor

-So find an advisor who helps you do what you need, not somebody who tells you what you want to hear.
+Find an advisor who helps you do what you need done, not somebody who tells you what you want to hear.

 Do they have a Fiduciary Duty?